athiban94/cp-command/README.md

 # cp-command
+This is a bare-bones implementation of the cp command on NetBSD

 ## bbcp—bare-bones copyafile
 The bbcp utility copies the contents of the  source to target.
 If targetis a directory,bbcp will copy source into this directory.